 Mankind's desire for peace can be realized only by the creation of a world government.

-With all my heart, I believe that the world's present system of sovereign nations can only lead to barbarism, war and inhumanity, and that only world law can assure progress towards a civilized peaceful community.”
+With all my heart, I believe that the world's present system of sovereign nations can only lead to barbarism, war, and inhumanity, and that only world law can assure progress towards a civilized, peaceful community.”~Albert Einstein

 The World Federation will be a democratically constructed federation of the world's nation-states and peoples.
 Structurally, it would resemble other federations, including nation-states such as the USA, Canada, Mexico, Brazil, India, and Malaysia, with some notable differences.
 The World United Federation will have a legislative assembly made up of citizens of the world and an upper chamber, which would have representatives of the nation-states of the world.
 An executive body will administer the government, and a judicial branch will adjudicate matters.